Josecontis/Josecontis/README.md

 <br></br>

-* 💻 I'm a full stack web developer
+* 💻 I'm a full stack developer
 * 🎨 I'm a self-taught UI designer
-* 🎓 I'm a Computer Science student (graduating in March 2021)
+* 🎓 Graduated in Computer Science (March 2021)
-* 🌱 I'm currently learning everything
+* 🌱 Always learning new technologies and improving my skills
-* 💯 2021 Goals: Worked hard, learned a lot, new hobbies
+* 💯 Goals: Work hard, learn a lot, and be assertive
 * 📫 How to reach me: [send an email](mailto:peppeco98@gmail.com)
 * ⚡ Fun fact: Real programmers count from 0.